espruino/BangleApps/apps/regattatimer/README.md

 * Choose your language from the dropdown
 * Click `upload`

-**Some nautical abbreviations which are not part of the banglejs2 Languages packages are stored in `translations.json`.**
+**Some nautical abbreviations which are not part of the Bangle.js 2 app "Languages" app are stored in `translations.json`.**

 ## Feedback

 Report bugs or request a feature at [github.com/naden](https://github.com/naden)

 ## Roadmap
-* add a seconds coundown layout to mimic a classic regatta chronograph
+* add a seconds coundown layout; mimic a classic regatta chronograph
 * add recording of gps course and race time

 ## Created by
 &copy; 2021 - 2024 [naden.de](https://naden.de)

 Icons by [Icons8](https://icons8.com/)